lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 ## **Workload Context**

-All pod types should implement this best practice.
+All Kubernetes Pod types should implement this best practice.
+This best practice applies to control and user plane applications.

 ### **User Stories**